 Main findings of the ACMS: 2023

-On April 3rd, 2023 the Australian Child Maltreatment Study team published the primary outcomes of the study in a special supplement of the Medical Journal of Australia and in a report.
-The ACMS provides the first national prevalence estimates of the five types of child maltreatment and associated impacts generated in Australia.
-We found a large percentage of Australians have experienced some form of child maltreatment.
+In April 2023, the Australian Child Maltreatment Study team published the primary outcomes of the study in a special supplement of the Medical Journal of Australia and in a report.
+The ACMS generated the first national Australian prevalence estimates of the five types of child maltreatment, and their associated adverse impacts on health and other outcomes.

 We identified the prevalence of each type of child maltreatment across the Australian population (aged 16 and over), as shown below.
 You can see our primary findings here.